SURA - Summer Undergraduate Research Apprenticeship

 Eligibility requirements for the SURA experience include:

-- Currently enrolled with undergraduate first-year or sophomore status
+- Currently enrolled with undergraduate first-year or sophomore status.
+Current juniors may be eligible and should contact Joanna Dickert to verify.

 - Baccalaureate degree in progress